juanlu70/Mercadona/README.md

 Still many things to add, like a way to read the ticket correctly, with current version 1.0 the program can't separate quantity from articles names and could be errors with some articles that begins with a number.

-Tests are made but still a lot of wirk pending here.
+Tests are made but still a lot of work pending here.

 I want to add graphs with matplotlib that shows the most articles buyed, the articles that cost more, and more stats.